snowphone/dotfiles/README.md

 ~~~

 ## Installation of openssh-server on WSL2
 VM-based WSL2 gave us a much faster native filesystem access speed, but also got some drawbacks.
 One of the drawbacks is isolated network.
-Thus, we have to run sshd and also forward ports into WSL2's private ip and port.
+Thus, if you want to run ssh server and access from other hosts, you  have to run ssh daemon after booting and also forward ports into WSL2's private ip and port.

-If you want to install ssh server on WSL2 and access it from outside, you just run `./sshd.sh` and follow the instructions.
+If you don't want to think about it, you just run `./sshd.sh` and follow the instructions.